 Learn to spot harassment.
 In whatever form it comes, harassment is never OK.
-It can involve physical, verbal, or sexual behavior and create a hostile or negative work environment.
+It can involve physical, verbal, or sexual behavior that creates a hostile or negative work environment.
 Harassment can be subtle, even unintentional.
-If someone sees activity as negative or finds it hard to do their job, that is what matters.
+If you observe harassment, report it.